Olivier le Daim: Life

 The memoirs of the time are uniformly hostile to Le Daim.

+In popular culture

 Le Daim plays a major role in book nine, chapter five of Victor Hugo's novel The Hunchback of Notre-Dame, being described as "that terrible Figaro whom Providence, the great maker of dramas, mingled so artistically in the long and bloody comedy of the reign of Louis XI."

+Gustav von Seyffertitz plays le Daim in the silent film Yolanda (1924).